 - Served in WW1.

 - Drove the development of the air defence network that gave the RAF a significant advantage.

 - He had the best understanding of managing and commanding integrated air defence systems.

-- Oversaw 11 Group (London and the southeast UK) in Battle of Britain.
+- Oversaw 11 Group (London and the southeast UK) in the Battle of Britain.

 - Respected by Dowding.